top of page

 Or spiralling into the same defensive patterns again and again.

-This is why traditional therapy often feels slow and unproductive.
-You’re being asked to perform vulnerability while your nervous system is still locked in survival mode.
+This is why traditional conversational approaches often feel slow and unproductive.
+You're being asked to perform vulnerability while your nervous system is still locked in survival mode.

-In contrast, working solo with subconscious and somatic tools allows your system to actually regulate and reset.
+In contrast, working solo with targeted strategies allows your system to actually regulate and reset.

-5. You’re trying to fix the relationship before you’ve stabilized yourself.
+5. You're trying to adjust the relationship before you've stabilized yourself.

-Most couples enter therapy in a panic.
-The **** has hit the fan, the energy is reactive, everyone is fearful and terrified of divorce, and it’s all unstable.
+Most couples enter these processes in a panic.
+The **** has hit the fan, the energy is reactive, everyone is fearful and terrified of divorce, and it's all unstable.

 But it's nearly impossible to make strategic decisions about the relationship when you're spiraling.